 The surname Savary was first found in Devon where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Savary family
+Early History of the Savary family

 This web page shows only a small excerpt of our Savary research.
 Another 105 words (8 lines of text) covering the years 1614, 1643, 1650, 1715 and 1698 are included under the topic Early Savary History in all our PDF Extended History products and printed products wherever possible.